RS-VIJAY/RS-VIJAY/README.md

 # 🏄‍♂️ About Me

 Passionate Fullstack Developer adept at bridging the gap between user-centric front-end design and robust back-end functionality.
 Proficient in HTML, CSS, JavaScript for crafting engaging interfaces, and experienced in backend technologies like Spring boot.
 A collaborative team player who thrives in diverse environments, eager to learn and contribute innovative ideas.
-Committed to staying updated with industry trends, I bring determination, curiosity, and a drive to deliver impactful solutions to dynamic Fullstack projects.<br>
+Committed to staying updated with industry trends.
+I bring determination, curiosity, and a drive to deliver impactful solutions to dynamic Fullstack projects.<br>
 👯 I’m looking to collaborate on: ***Open-source projects in the field of web development.***<br>